Lbuell/Wordinator-API/README.md

 ## Description
-**Wordinator** Is a simple anagram truth solver on rails-api.
+**Wordinator** Is a simple anagram truth solver built with rails-api.
 It allows you to check to see if two words are anagrams of eachother

 ## Installation